LETARTARE/CodeDesigner-UML-/README.md

 The basic site http://sourceforge.net/projects/codedesigner/

-See the branches 'Translation' for adaptation for translation.
+See the branch 'Translation' for adaptation for translation.